 By enabling the Frequency setting in the Automation Trigger, you may restrict contacts from triggering the workflow if they did that already.
-It may help you align your marketing automations with each other and make sure you are not sending the messages with identical content over and over again.
+This can help you to align your marketing automations with each other and make sure you are not sending messages with identical content over and over again.

 Setting up the Frequency

-After enabling the Frequency setting, you may decide whether you want not to trigger the workflow for the contacts that entered this particular sequence:
+After enabling the Frequency setting, you can decide whether you'd preferer not to trigger the workflow for the contacts that entered this particular sequence:

 - at any time in the past;

-- or in the last # of hours, days, or weeks.
+- in the last # of hours, days, or weeks.

-When the customer is browsing your website, he may trigger the Browsing based automation on many occasions.
-The customer may re-visit the same page a couple of times or add a few products to the cart.
+When the customers are browsing your website, they might trigger the Browsing based automation on many occasions.
+The customer could re-visit the same page a couple of times or add a few products to the cart.
 If you disable the Frequency, the same customer will trigger a bunch of messages in a short period of time.

-The main benefit of the automations is that you can set them ones and forget for the life-time.
+The main benefit of automations is that you can set them ones and then forget them for their life-time.
 However, it also constrains you from changing the content of your messages.
 If your customer has triggered the Abandoned Cart workflow recently, the content of the message might be too fresh.

 It is your ultimate goal to approach your customer every time they interact with your store.
-By placing an order in your store, the customer opens a window for a bunch of other workflows, including Shipping Confirmation, Order Follow-up, Cross-sell, and the Customer Reactivation one.
-Using Frequency setting, you may exclude some of the messages from the post-purchase series of messages and leave those that are essential or generate more sales.
+By placing an order in your store, the customer opens a window for a variety of other workflows, including Shipping Confirmation, Order Follow-up, Cross-sell, and the Customer Reactivation one.
+Using the Frequency setting, you can exclude some of the messages from the post-purchase series of messages and leave those that are essential or generate more sales.